Gonkalos/TVtracker/Backend/README.md

 ## Installation / Preparation

-- Ensure that you have the latest versions of Python3 and MYSQL globally installed in your computer.
+- Ensure that you have the latest versions of Python3 and MySQL globally installed in your computer.

 > If you are running macOS, make sure to set Python3 and pip3 as default.